 Testing your phone

 If you wear a hearing aid/cochlear implant you have the option to test your phone.
-If you purchase your phone and find that your hearing aid/cochlear implant is not compatible with the phone you have purchased we offer a refund or replacement within 14 days of your instore purchase.
+If you purchase your phone and find that your hearing aid/cochlear implant is not compatible with the phone you have purchased we offer a refund or replacement within 14 days of your in-store purchase.
 We can talk you through your handset features in any of our Vodafone stores.

-Emergency 112 SMS service
+The Emergency 112 SMS Service